MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Dependency Timeout error when using a form processing model in Power Automate

 If you get a **Dependency Timeout error (_408 – DependencyTimeout_)** when executing a form processing model in Power Automate, the file you're trying to process might be too large in number of pages or file size.
 There are a few actions that can be done to improve this:
+-  Flows created (or last modified) after April 2022 have a timeout limit of 60 minutes instead of 90 seconds. if the flow was created before that date, edit and re-save the flow to extend the timeout limit.
 -	If the file has multiple pages, reduce the document to just the pages you need to process.
 You can use the **Page range** input in Power Automate to only process the pages you need.
 For more information, go to [page range](./form-processing-model-in-flow.md#page-range) in Power Automate.
 -	Reduce the size of the file.
 -	Retry after some time.
 You can configure in the flow an automatic retry after failure loop.
 Ensure to leave a certain time delay interval between each execution after a failure.
 The following illustrations show an example on how to setup a retry logic in a cloud flow.
 Make sure you set the _'Configure run after'_ settings accordingly.